Time for McDonald’s to change its ways on chicken welfare?

 McDonald’s have often been the company under most scrutiny.
 They have been changing their ways, increasingly aware that the paying public care about what goes into their food and animal welfare.
 But when it comes to treatment of the chickens they raise though to use in their restaurants they are woefully coming up short.

-With that in mind, The Humane League is launching a global brand-jacking campaign that brings their commitment-phobia to light. #Chester aims to attract public attention towards McDonald’s failure to commit to meaningful improvements for chickens, creating a pressure group that’s impossible for them to ignore: their own consumers.
+With that in mind, The Humane League is launching a global brand-jacking campaign that brings their commitment-phobia to light. #McGhoster aims to attract public attention towards McDonald’s failure to commit to meaningful improvements for chickens, creating a pressure group that’s impossible for them to ignore: their own consumers.

 McDonald’s invests so much in portraying itself as the friendly ‘good-guy’ and as industry leaders.
-And, while it has taken progressive steps on some animal welfare issues, the truth is that when the suffering of millions upon millions of chickens—the most numerous animals in McDonald’s supply chain—is at stake, McDonald’s fails to live up to the upstanding image its portrays”, said Elliott.
+And, while it has taken progressive steps on some animal welfare issues, the truth is that when the suffering of millions upon millions of chickens—the most numerous animals in McDonald’s supply chain—is at stake, McDonald’s fails to live up to the upstanding image its portrays”, said Elliott from The Humane League.

 Yes, they have come up with a new ‘improved welfare’ policy but it’s more of a PR fudge than any real improvement.
 The chickens are still unnaturally bred so that they grow much larger, and much faster than they should.
 This is obviously done to maximise meat and thus profit but it can have a disastrous effect on the birds themselves.
 This means that they are often unable to stand up or walk and can be left to lie in their own excrement.
 What’s more, eating meat from sick and debilitated chickens, raised within cramped and confined factory farms, can put humans at risk of contracting bacterial infections such as salmonella and campylobacter.